jaredevans/agentic-threat-analyst/README.md

 ## Overview

+This project demonstrates how to build an **Agentic AI Threat Analyst** system that ingests logs, identifies suspicious activity, and produces human-readable triage reports — all **offline and privacy-preserving**.

 This project ingests **Okta System Logs** (`okta-logs.txt`), detects anomalies with a **deterministic rule engine**, and layers **LLM reasoning** and **agentic planning/execution** on top—while staying **local** by talking to an **OpenAI‑compatible LM Studio** endpoint.

+This project was inspired by the *MarkTechPost* tutorial —
+_“How I Built an Intelligent Multi-Agent System with AutoGen, LangChain, and Hugging Face” (Oct 2025)_ —
+but adapts it for a **cybersecurity use case**: analyzing authentication and identity events from Okta.

 **Key parts:**